rossille/chpr-blocked/Readme.md

 chpr-blocked is a tiny utility to monitor event loop blocking, inspired from [tj/blocked](https://github.com/tj/node-blocked), but configurable with environment variables.

-When the event loop is blocked for more than a set threshold (defaults to 100ms), an info log is emitted, using chpr-logger and metrics sent (increment + timing).
+When the event loop is blocked for more than a set threshold (defaults to 100ms), a log is emitted (using the specified level) using chpr-logger, and metrics are sent (increment + timing).

 There is a "warmup delay" (defaults to 2000ms), because it's ok to use a lot of CPU in at the statup of the node app (e.g. to require most of the app code).